jaykhimani/Watcher/README.md

 Features
 --------

--	Monitor one or more directories simultaneously through configuration
+-	Monitor one or more directories simultaneously through configuration.
+Configuration can be provided either via command line or configuration properties file.
+-	Command Line Configuration: You can configure watcher using command line arguments.
+This is the simplest way of configuring watcher.
+Command line arguments can be mixed with configuration properties file as well.
+In such case if any configuration conflicts with both command line and configuration properties file, command line arguments takes precedence.
+Command line arguments are set as system properties.
+List of supported system properties are same as the keys which are defined under [`watcher.config format`](#watcherconfig-format) section.
 -	Configuration Properties File: You can provide elaborate configuration using a properties file.
-With this you can even configure multiple directories to be monitored and post processed differently (or not at all)
+With this you can even configure multiple directories to be monitored and post processed differently (or not at all).
+Refer [`watcher.config format`](#watcherconfig-format) section for complete details.
 -	Utility can also optionally generate log files capturing each event and affected resource - directory or file.
 File is a CSV with `timestamp,event,resource_name` format.
 If log file is not configured, Watcher will dump this same information on standard output (console).
+-	Utility also takes care of monitoring any new file created under the directory being monitored or even any new directory created in case of `recursive` flag is set to `true`.
+Refer [`watcher.config format`](#watcherconfig-format) for details.

 Requirement
 -----------

 -	Main requirement is you need to have Java 7 or higher runtime to execute Watcher.
 -	If you are configuring Java post processor then
 	-	You should provide fully qualified class name and optionally method to invoke.
-Refer `watcher.config format` section.
+Refer [`watcher.config format`](#watcherconfig-format) section.
 	-	If no method is provided, default method i.e. `main` will be invoked.
 	-	If you want to invoke custom method with no parameters just provide the name.
 	-	Its also possible to receive event name and/or affected resource as method parameter.
 In such case you need to provide method name which takes one/two string parameter(s).
 -	If you are using `Python` post processor then
 	-	Ensure `Python` is installed and `python` interpreter is in `PATH` so watcher can invoke it.
 	-	You should provide the complete file system path to the script which should be invoked.
-Refer `watcher.config format` section for details.
+Refer [`watcher.config format`](#watcherconfig-format) section for details.
 	-	Event name and affected resource will be passed as script parameters.
 -	If you are using `Shell Script` post processor then
 	-	Ensure shell/bash script you want to trigger has execute permission.
 	-	You should provide the complete file system path to the script which should be invoked.
-Refer `watcher.config format` section for details.
+Refer [`watcher.config format`](#watcherconfig-format) section for details.
 	-	Event name and affected resource will be passed as script parameters.

 Usage